yoctoproject/poky/documentation/overview-manual/yp-intro.rst

 The Yocto Project development environment usually involves a :term:`Build Host` and target hardware.
-You use the Build Host to build images and develop applications, while you use the target hardware to test deployed software.
+You use the Build Host to build images and develop applications, while you use the target hardware to execute deployed software.

 This section provides an introduction to the choices or development methods you have when setting up your Build Host.
-Depending on the your particular workflow preference and the type of operating system your Build Host runs, several choices exist that allow you to use the Yocto Project.
+Depending on your particular workflow preference and the type of operating system your Build Host runs, several choices exist that allow you to use the Yocto Project.